 For my first trip to Washington, DC I didn’t know what to expect.
-Initially, I thought three nights in Washington might be too long.
-I thought I would get bored or run out of things to do.
+Initially, I thought three nights in Washington, DC might be too long.
+I thought I would get bored or run out of things to do in the nation’s capital.

 BIG surprise!
 I was wrong.
 I couldn’t believe how much I enjoyed my visit to DC!